-Looking for more Paris street food?
-Don’t miss out on getting a copy of our Paris Night Guide where we share a long list of our favorite restaurants in the city!
-The city of lights is mainly known for its exquisite fine dining scene but actually, there are a lot of cheap food in Paris, too!
+The city of lights is mainly known for its exquisite fine dining scene but actually, there is a lot of cheap food in Paris, too!
 Street food has made its way from all corners of the globe and onto the Parisian rues.
 Delicious, quick, edgy; street food is the latest foodie trend to hit the France capital.
 INSIDR has scouted some of the best addresses serving the tastiest street food, so whether it’s an American burger, a Mexican taco or a Korean sandwich that you’re craving, we have you covered!
 Don’t miss our tips while you visit Paris.
-This is our guide to the Paris street food !
+This is our guide to Paris street food!

 Quantity and quality.
 Frenchie to Go don’t skip on either.
-Taking care to source the best quality produce, including meat reared in Yorkshire and cheddar cheese sourced from London, this street-food style restaurant knows how to make a mean Rueben sandwich.
+Taking care to source the best quality products, including meat reared in Yorkshire and cheddar cheese sourced from London, this street-food style restaurant knows how to make a mean Rueben sandwich.
 A really great Paris street food option.

 Times: Monday- Friday: 8:30am- 4:30pm